CrunchyData/postgres-operator/examples/load/README.md

 At this point, you have a storageos backed PVC, csv-pvc, that has the sample.json file loaded into it and its ready to be used by the load job.
-One last change is required to mount the storageos volume within the Operator load job, that is to add a SecurityContext to the load job configuration:
+One last change is required to mount the storageos volume within the Operator load job, that is to specify FSGroup, this will cause a SecurityContext to be added into the load job which allows access to the RWO storage class volume:

-    SecurityContext:  "securityContext":{"fsGroup":26},
+    FSGroup:  26

+To conclude, you would load using a storage class using a command similar to this one:

+    pgo load --load-config=sample-json-load-config-sc.yaml  --selector=name=mycluster -n pgouser1